UMM-CSci/edsger/README.md

 The idea is to provide a simple checker for basic logic proofs that students generate in the sort of discrete math/logic course that is often required in Computer Science programs.
-In these courses, students often struggle with the basic question of "is this correct?" in a ways that don't come up in an intro programming course _because there the compiler/interpreter gives them hard feedback_.
+In these courses, students often struggle with the basic question of "is this correct?" in ways that don't come up in an intro programming course _because there the compiler/interpreter gives them hard feedback_.
 So while students in an intro programming course are forced to face confusion about things like syntax right away, in our logic/discrete course